 Physician and Physician Assistant Requirements.
 Beginning September 1, 2018, require physicians and physician assistants to search the Prescription Monitoring Program and review a patient's prescription history before prescribing opioids, benzodiazepines, barbiturates, or carisoprodol.
 A physician who does not check the program before prescribing these drugs would be subject to disciplinary action by the Texas Medical Board.
+A physician assistant who does not check the program before prescribing these drugs would be subject to disciplinary action by the Texas Medical Board.
 A physician assistant who does not check the program before prescribing these drugs would be subject to disciplinary action by the Texas Physician Assistant Board.

 Exemptions.
 If the Legislature requires a prescriber to search the Prescription Monitoring Program and review a patient's prescription history before prescribing opioids, benzodiazepines, barbiturates, or carisoprodol, exempt prescribers who prescribe such drugs to a cancer patient or a patient in a hospice setting only if the prescriber includes on the prescription for a cancer patient or a patient in a hospice setting the patient's diagnosis or the basis for the exemption.
-Including a patient's diagnosis on the prescription would assist with an investigation in the event that nontherapeutic prescribing is suspected.
+Including a patient's diagnosis on the prescription in the event that nontherapeutic prescribing is suspected.